idd-fall17/hw2_strushucb_coozydpad/README.md

 Introducing the Coozy DPad - here is a demo: <br>
 https://www.youtube.com/watch?v=S0Ccens-_vA

 This is a text entry-device designed for Interactive Device Design (Fall 2017) at UC Berkeley.
+This initial prototype demonstrates how a device could be used to input text using a "classic video game"-like alphabet display on .
+My imagined final version of this device would not be wired!

-<b>The text entry technique I chose and why:</b>
+<b>The text entry technique I chose and why:</b><br>
+I originally used a multi-tap (think the typical 3-letters-per-key layout for feature phones) text-entry technique, but when I started to think about how the device would be used I decided to simplify the layout to a directional pad with a button to select and a button to delete.
+This simplified layout minimized the amount of finger dexterity needed to select the individual buttons.
+While a multi-tap layout may be faster for spelling out a word using a standard cell phone, users holding a typical 12-oz aluminum can will dedicate a higher amount of pressure for gripping their fingers around the can - this distribution of grip can limit the ability to find and press buttons in quick succession.
+By using a simple D-Pad layout with big buttons, the user can confidently manipulate the device while confirming visually on the display which letter is being selected.
+Finally, this technique can also translate to navigating TV menus and to indicate directions during video games - two additional use cases.

 <b>How I implemented character recognition (i.e., how my code works):</b>